 Parenting is not for the weak.
 It takes a buttload of hard work, dedication, long hours, loss of sleep, so many things.
 But so does a flourishing career.
 So, I know that becoming a mother gave me the training that I needed.
 Aside from my brain that generates all my creativity and keeps me sharp and driven.
 Wanting to succeed at my job is a major driving force behind what I do, but knowing that I have these three little awesome people I created who will grow up seeing Mommy work her butt off inspires me to achieve even more.

-The other day at a preschool playdate I was making conversation with a parent of one of my daughter’s classmates when the “work thing” came up.
-Now, I know that if I am at a playdate at noon on a Friday in the suburbs, it’s natural to assume that another SAHM is the same as you.
-(Stay-At-Home, obviously).
+There are several times when the “work thing” comes up when I am in the presence of other mothers that I am not acquainted with.
+And clearly, I know that if I am at a playdate at noon on a Tuesday in the suburbs, it’s natural to assume that I’m also another SAHM just like you.
+(Stay-At-Home Mom, obviously).
 And that’s just it.
 We ARE the same.
 I am no different than you.
 I just happen to work, too.
-The only difference is that some other SAHM’s don’t see it that way.
-As did this one, for example.
+The only difference is that some other SAHM’s don’t always see it that way.

 Modi Ramos is a mama to 4, with her husband being the oldest.
 Lover of animals, laughter, sports, wine and espresso.